vinthony/deep-blind-watermark-removal/README.md

 <img width="726" alt="nn" src="https://user-images.githubusercontent.com/4397546/101241905-37915d80-3735-11eb-9fb9-2e1e46d63f15.png">

 <i>The overview of the proposed two-stage framework.
-Firstly, we propose a multi-task network, SplitNet, for watermark detection, removal  and recovery.
+Firstly, we propose a multi-task network, SplitNet, for watermark detection, removal,  and recovery.
 Then, we propose the RefineNet to smooth the learned region with the predicted mask and the recovered background from the previous stage.
-As a consquence, our network can be trained in an end-to-end fashion without any manual intervention.
-Note that, for clearness, we do not show any skip-connections between all the encoders and decoders.</i>
+As a consequence, our network can be trained in an end-to-end fashion without any manual intervention.
+Note that, for clarity, we do not show any skip-connections between all the encoders and decoders.</i>
 <hr>

-> The whole project will be released at the January of 2021 (almost).
+> The whole project will be released in the January of 2021 (almost).

 ### Datasets

-We synthesized four different dataset for training and testing, you can downlaod the dataset via [One Drive](https://uofmacau-my.sharepoint.com/:f:/g/personal/yb87432_umac_mo/Ek27dEFECGJKqYlZ1vxf7QMBTp3LuEAo-24Sfq_6vGxgaw).
+We synthesized four different datasets for training and testing, you can download the dataset via [huggingface](https://huggingface.co/datasets/vinthony/watermark-removal-logo/tree/main).

 ![image](https://user-images.githubusercontent.com/4397546/104273158-74413900-54d9-11eb-95fa-c6bee94de0ea.png)